|73 Christian Matau|

 High School: A three-year letterwinner, two-year starter and team captain for coach Bobby Curlings and the Bears ...
 Helped lead New Bern High School to an undefeated season (15-0) as a senior and the North Carolina High School Athletic Association 4A state championship after a 39-38 win over Porter Ridge ...
 Considered one of the anchors of an offense that scored 645 points (topped 40 on nine occasions) - an average of 43.0 per game ...
 Credited with 35 pancake blocks in 2012 ...
 Suffered a season-ending knee injury and did not play in any of the playoff games ...
 Was selected to play in the Annual Shrine Bowl of the Carolinas, but missed contest due to the aforementioned injury ...
 Earned all-area honors from the New Bern Sun Journal as a senior ...
 Played an integral role in the Bears' 12-2 campaign in 2011, which included a perfect 5-0 mark in 4A Mideastern League play ...
 NBHS reached the 4A NCHSAA state semifinals before falling 61-28 to eventual state champion Scotland County (a loss the Bears later avenged with a 23-6 victory in the '12 state semifinals) ...
 Keyed a line as a junior that helped New Bern average 40.4 points and over 400 yards of offense per game ...
 A First-Team All-Mideastern Conference and New Bern Sun Journal All-Area pick in 2011 ...
 Reportedly turned in prep testing lifts of 345 pounds (bench press) and 415 (squat), while running a 5.25 40-yard dash and producing a vertical jump over 20 inches.

-Personal: Full name is Kerisiano T. Matau, but prefers to go by Christian … Born August 1, 1995 at Bellflower, Calif. (suburb of Los Angeles) ...
-Oldest brother, Ben, was a 6-foot, 245-pound two-way lineman who was part of New Bern's 2007 state 4-AA championship team as a sophomore, while middle brother, Jonathan, was labeled as a "physical and intense player" who earned first-team All-Mideastern 4-A Conference honors as a senior in 2010 at linebacker ...
+Personal: Full name is Kerisiano T. Matau, but prefers to go by Christian … Born August 1, 1995 at Bellflower, Calif. (suburb of Los Angeles) … Oldest brother, Ben, was a 6-foot, 245-pound two-way lineman who was part of New Bern's 2007 state 4-AA championship team as a sophomore, while middle brother, Jonathan, was labeled as a “physical and intense player” who earned first-team All-Mideastern 4-A Conference honors as a senior in 2010 at linebacker ...
 Father was a high school quarterback, while first cousin Fou Fonoti was a starting right tackle in the Michigan State program (completed career after 2013 season) … A management major who earned ECU Honor Roll designation during the 2015 spring semester.